soxueren/atsd/integration/grapthite/storage-finder.md

            {'delta'        : 'Delta'}]}
 ```

-A list of aggregators.
-First we define an ATSD aggregator we want to use and then assign any name we want to it.
+Here is a list of aggregators.
+First we define an ATSD aggregator we want to use, and then can assign any name we would like to it.

 ![](resources/10.png)